-Symantec’s home VPN offering is cheap, but it works only on the most common platforms, with few advanced security features and no options for unusual operating systems or appliances such as routers.
-Plus, it lacks basic security features such as a kill switch.
+Symantec’s home VPN offering is cheap, but it only works on the most common platforms, with few advanced security features and no options for unusual operating systems or appliances such as routers, and lacks basic security features such as a kill switch.
 However, its connection speeds are very fast and it’s useful for streaming.
 We’re not fans of its unexpectedly high renewal costs, though.